DrGumby/FIT-VUT/README.md

-# FIT-VUT
+# FIT VUT Projects
-My public repository for finished school projects at FIT VUT Brno
+Be aware that copying code for school projects is at your own responsibility.
+Since you are already here, feel free to explore my solutions.